 Formal Operational Stage | 11 and up | Abstract thought and deductive logic |

-The theory was the work of a man named Jean Piaget, a Swiss psychologist who became the first to conduct systematic research on the cognitive development of children.
+The theory was the work of Jean Piaget, a Swiss psychologist who became the first to conduct systematic research on children’s cognitive development.
 This theory had a tremendous impact on the fields of developmental psychology and education.

 What made Piaget’s stages so unique and revolutionary?

 - Piaget’s stages suggest that kids actively participate and construct their knowledge.
-Rather than believing that children passively take in the things they observed, Piaget believed that kids play an active role in learning about the world around them.
+Rather than believing that children passively take in what they observe, Piaget believed that kids play an active role in learning about the world around them.

-- Each of Piaget’s stages is marked by distinctive shifts in the way that kids think.
-The theory he developed describes four different stages of cognitive development that children go through as they learn more about the world.
+- Each of Piaget’s stages is marked by distinctive shifts in how kids think.
+His theory describes four stages of cognitive development that children go through as they learn more about the world.

-Piaget’s fascination with science began early in life, with his initial interests lying with the natural sciences.
+Piaget’s fascination with science began early in life, with his initial interests lying in the natural sciences.
 Born in the late 1800s, Piaget was a child prodigy.
-He published his first scientific paper on the subject of mollusks when he was just 11 years old.
+He published his first scientific paper on mollusks when he was just 11 years old.
 He went on to earn a Ph.D. in Zoology.
-It was after spending a semester studying with Carl Jung that Piaget developed a stronger interest in psychology.
+After spending a semester studying with Carl Jung, Piaget developed a stronger interest in psychology.

 His observations of his young nephew and later his own children added to his growing theory of childhood cognitive development.